-Plan mini-lessons or activities that you implement in the classroom Plan at least one full lesson with your mentor and try teaching it; debrief with your mentor Continue to observe in other classrooms Identify the topic for your December teaching early on and begin researching instructional ideas that you might want to incorporate Begin thinking about how you might differentiate instruction for the students in your classroom Share drafts of the various elements of your Plan for Teaching with your mentor so that you can receive feedback prior to submission to your Content Coordinator in mid-November Meet regularly with your mentor to discuss students, your teaching, instructional plans, and your development as a professional educator Record your teaching at least once to help you and your students become familiar with the experience Create an electronic planning folder and share this folder with your Content Coordinator, Mentor, and Supervisor \neg Collect edTPA permission forms from students in the class you will take over teaching in December which includes both unit plans and daily lessons.
-More specifically, mentors do the following: $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ \Box Discuss the factors that influence your instructional decision making (e.g., state standards, district scope and sequence, department curriculum, etc.) ☐ Establish times during which the teacher candidate will teach mini-lessons or other portions of a class period.
+Plan mini-lessons or activities that you implement in the classroom Plan at least one full lesson with your mentor and try teaching it; debrief with your mentor Continue to observe in other classrooms Identify the topic for your December teaching early on and begin researching instructional ideas that you might want to incorporate Begin thinking about how you might differentiate instruction for the students in your classroom Share drafts of the various elements of your Plan for Teaching with your mentor so that you can receive feedback prior to submission to your Content Coordinator in mid-November Meet regularly with your mentor to discuss students, your teaching, instructional plans, and your development as a professional educator Record your teaching at least once to help you and your students become familiar with the experience Create an electronic planning folder and share this folder with your Content Coordinator, Mentor, and Supervisor Collect edTPA permission forms from students in the class you will take over teaching in December

+MENTORS dedicate focused time and attention to working with teacher candidates on planning which includes both unit plans and daily lessons.
+More specifically, mentors do the following: $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ \square Discuss the factors that influence your instructional decision making (e.g., state standards, district scope and sequence, department curriculum, etc.) ☐ Establish times during which the teacher candidate will teach mini-lessons or other portions of a class period.
 Co-plan these lessons so that teacher candidates can learn from you about the planning process and then implement the lesson.
 Note: Teacher candidates may also be asked to do this teaching as part of their content area course ☐ Meet with the teacher candidate to review instructional plans and make any needed adjustments prior to teaching it.
 If possible, do this at least a day in advance.
 After observing the lesson, provide feedback.
-Then, if the schedule permits, we encourage candidates to teach the lesson to a second class $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ ☐ Conduct one formal classroom observation of the teacher candidate prior to Thanksgiving break ☐ Discuss the curriculum focus for when teacher candidates take on the role of "the lead teacher" ☐ Make yourself available for input and feedback as the teacher candidate develops the Plan for Teaching and the plan for edTPA ☐ Assist the teacher candidate in hosting other candidates as a part of The School Exchange as needed SUPERVISORS attend the first professional development meeting for all Secondary supervisors.
+Then, if the schedule permits, we encourage candidates to teach the lesson to a second class $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ ☐ Discuss the curriculum focus for when teacher candidates take on the role of "the lead teacher" $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ ☐ Assist the teacher candidate in hosting other candidates as a part of The School Exchange as needed SUPERVISORS attend the first professional development meeting for all Secondary supervisors.
 This takes place in mid-November.
 At this meeting, supervisors will learn the names of the candidates they will be supervising and will contact them to schedule the first official classroom observation.
-MEETING DATE ☐ Supervisor Meeting: Mid-November TRANSITION GATE
+MEETING DATE ☐ Supervisor Meeting: Mid-November TRANSITION GATE • Completion of Transition to Teaching Assignment, part 1